Returnable Containers

 With respect to a returnable container of a particular class that contains a beverage that is being supplied in a province, the returnable container charge is the total of all amounts charged by the supplier in respect of the recycling of returnable containers of that class, or to recover an equivalent amount charged to the supplier for the same purpose.
 Accordingly, the returnable container charge would include any provincially mandated amount such as a refundable deposit, a non-refundable portion of a deposit, or an environmental levy or handling charge.
 If there is no provincially mandated amount, the returnable container charge includes any amount in respect of the recycling of the containers that is charged in a particular industry or by a particular supplier (including both refundable and non-refundable amounts).

-The returnable container charge would also include any amounts charged by a supplier to recover amounts previously charged to that supplier in respect of the containers.
-For example, a provincially mandated amount in respect of recycling could be required to be charged only on supplies of a beverage by bottlers who are the first vendors of the beverage in the province.
+The returnable container charge would also include any amounts charged by a supplier to recover amounts previously charged to that supplier in respect of the containers, such as a provincially mandated amount in respect of recycling that is required to be charged only on supplies of a beverage by bottlers who are the first vendors of the beverage in the province.
 Subsequently, a wholesaler will charge the equivalent amount to a retailer to recover the amount paid by the wholesaler to a bottler.
 This latter amount is referred to in subparagraph (a)(ii) of the definition of returnable container charge.
 In turn, the retailer will charge the equivalent amount to a consumer to recover the amount paid by the retailer to the wholesaler.
 This latter amount is referred to in subparagraph (a)(iii) of the definition of returnable container charge.

-With respect to a filled and sealed returnable container containing a beverage that is held by a person in inventory at any time in a province for the purpose of making a supply of the beverage in that province, the term “returnable container charge” refers to the amount that the person can reasonably expect will be determined to be the returnable container charge in respect of the container when the beverage is so supplied (i.e., the total amount in respect of recycling that will be charged by the supplier).
+With respect to a filled and sealed returnable container containing a beverage that is held by a person in inventory at any time in a province for the purpose of making a supply of the beverage in that province, the term returnable container charge refers to the amount that the person can reasonably expect will be determined to be the returnable container charge in respect of the container when the beverage is supplied (the total amount in respect of recycling that will be charged by the supplier).

 Finally, paragraph (c) of the definition of returnable container charge defines this term in relation to a returnable container of a particular class in respect of which a recycler of returnable containers of that class is supplying a service in respect of recycling in a province to a distributor or to another recycler of returnable containers of that class.
-These are the situations dealt with in subsections 226(6) and (7) of the Act.
+These are the situations dealt with in subsections 226(6) and (7).

 In this case, the returnable container charge is the amount, or minimum amount, that is required, under an Act of the legislature of the province in respect of recycling, to be paid in respect of the supply of a beverage in a returnable container of that class.
 In some provinces, there is no such legislated amount for particular classes of containers but there is instead an industry-established container charge for those containers.
 In this case, the returnable container charge is that amount in respect of the container that would reasonably be expected to be charged by a supplier in the province when selling a beverage in a container of that class.

-For example, an operator of a restaurant that is a combination eat-in, take-out establishment, might sell beverages in filled and sealed returnable containers of a particular class but the only containers of that class that the operator gathers at the restaurant are those that are left behind by customers who have chosen to consume the beverages on the premises.
+An operator of a restaurant that is a combination eat-in, take-out establishment sells beverages in filled and sealed returnable containers of a particular class but the only containers of that class that the operator gathers at the restaurant are those that are left behind by customers who have chosen to consume the beverages on the premises.
 The operator would be a specified beverage retailer in relation to returnable containers of that class.

 In contrast, the operator of a grocery store at which the operator sells beverages in filled and sealed returnable containers of a particular class and also pays refunds for used containers of that class from consumers would not be a specified beverage retailer in respect of those containers, if all or substantially all of the used containers that the operator gathers at the grocery store have been acquired from consumers for consideration.